BharathxD/OptimizeX/README.md

-# OptimizeX - An open-source image optimization platform
+# OptimizeX - An Open-Source image optimization platform

 OptimizeX is a serverless cloud application built with NextJS, React 18, TypeScript, Prisma, and various AWS services.
 It provides a frontend interface for seamless user interaction and leverages serverless architecture to handle backend processes efficiently.
 This repository contains the codebase for the frontend implementation of the application.

 ## Features

 **NextJS 13.4.1:** Utilizes the latest version of NextJS framework for building fast and scalable web applications.

 **React 18:** Harnesses the power of React 18 to create dynamic and interactive user interfaces.

 **TypeScript:** Implements strong typing with TypeScript for enhanced code quality and maintainability.

 **Prisma:** Uses Prisma as an Object-Relational Mapping (ORM) tool to interact with the MongoDB database seamlessly.

 **MongoDB:** Stores user data, including name, email, and securely encrypted hashed passwords.

 **S3:** Stores and retrieves images securely in S3 buckets, employing S3 Managed Encryption Keys for high-level encryption.

 **Lambda:** Executes serverless functions to handle various tasks within the application, such as image optimization and processing.

-**SQS:** Utilizes a FIFO (First-In, First-Out) queue to manage messages triggered by S3 object creation events.
+**SQS:** Utilizes a FIFO (First-In, First-Out) queue to manage messages created by a Lambda function triggered by S3 object creation events.

 **CloudFront:** Enables fast content delivery by leveraging a Content Delivery Network (CDN) and serves the optimized images from the destination S3 bucket.

 **Cloudwatch:** Monitors and logs the application's performance and provides actionable insights for debugging and optimization.

-Getting Started
+## Getting Started

-## To get started with OptimizeX, follow the steps below:
+To get started with OptimizeX, follow the steps below:

 ### Prerequisites